gnudo/pynngrid/README.md

 ##  Test the package
-Go inside the folder "scripts/" and run: python run_all_tests.py Every time this script creates an image, the script is halted.
+Go inside the folder "tests/" and run: `python run_test.py` Every time this script creates an image, the script is halted.
 To run the successive tests just close the image.